MikeYatsenko/Blog_NEW/README.md

 $ python manage.py makemigrations
 $ python manage.py migrate
 ```
-You need to create super user to have an access to the admin panel, and after that in admin panel (localhost/admin) you also need to create User to fill up a URL data
+You need to create super user to have an access to the admin panel, and after that in admin panel (localhost/admin) you also need to create User
 ```
 $ python manage.py createsuperuser
 $ python manage.py runserver